g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 ```bash
 python trainUnet.py
 ```
+/!\ Depending on your hardware, the training can take between 10 and 20 hours.

 The output folder will contains the latest weights file and the weights that minimize the loss.
 The `experiments` folder contains forward passes